tmeechh/tmeechh/README.md

 About Me ->

 I'm a Junior Front End Developer with a passion for creating dynamic and responsive web applications.
+I focus on building user-friendly interfaces, ensuring that all my projects are accessible and optimized for any screen size.
 I have a solid foundation in:

 HTML,
 CSS,